 In 2016 and the beginning of 2017 the four vessels had 120-200 pots each.
 The vessels' sizes range from 5m to up to 8m and work to depths of 12m maximum.
-They mostly work within Plymouth Sound, south of the breakwater and along the shore from Mount Batten Breakwater down to the Mew Stone (see Figure 8 to Figure 11 for areas fished per vessel).
+They mostly work within Plymouth Sound, south of the breakwater and along the shore from Mount Batten Breakwater down to the Mew Stone (see Figure 6 to Figure 9 for areas fished per vessel).
 Three of these vessels also fish within Cornwall IFCA District from Fort Picklecombe to Rame Head.
 There is a fifth vessel which began fishing this summer (2017) but it is only working on the Cornish side.
+Detailed information on the wrasse fishery can be seen in the PDF attached at the end of Section 4 (Page 9).

-Devon & Severn IFCA undertook a survey within the SAC in May 2016 (prior to the wrasse fishery becoming known to the Authority) to determine the level of activity occurring (Annex 4, Figure 6).
+Devon & Severn IFCA undertook a survey within the SAC in May 2016 (prior to the wrasse fishery becoming known to the Authority) to determine the level of activity occurring (Annex 4, Figure 4Error!
+Reference source not found.).
 A total of 24 buoys/bottles were unmarked and of this, seven located near Batten Bay were thought to be no longer active as were covered with seaweed and five were located outside the SAC.
-Commercial vessel three (Annex 4, Figure 6ure 10) was seen potting within the SAC using similar unmarked bottles to those found in the area.
+Commercial vessel three (Annex 4, Figure 4Error!
+R eference source not found.) was seen potting within the SAC using similar unmarked bottles to those found in the area.
 However, the vessels fishing for wrasse did not have potting permits at the time and therefore the unmarked buoys may have belonged to them.